 More than that, you may ask people to share it.
 One very delicate moment – don’t beg and plead.
 That won’t work.
-Just say in your message/email that you have written an article and if a person you are writing to would like to have a look at it.
+Just say in your message/email that you have written an article and if the person you are writing to would like to have a look at it.
 Then, after you get an answer, you may send the link.

 Taking action also implies something very tangible.
 It may be even something like throwing Felix Baumgartner from outer space, just like Red Bull did.